prisma/prisma/docs/prisma-client-js/api.md

 // result is of type: `User[]`
 ```

-Now, `result` is strongly typed to the generated `User` type (or rather an array thereof) from Prisma Client.
+Now, `result` is statically typed to the generated `User` type (or rather an array thereof) from Prisma Client.

 ![](https://imgur.com/H2TCRc5.png)